 Philander Smith College is accredited by the Higher Learning Commission of NCA to award baccalaureate degrees.
 Contact the Commission at 30 North Lasalle St, Suite 2400, Chicago, IL 69602, (312) 263-0456.

 The College makes available upon request to both currently enrolled and prospective students and in the case of the campus crime report prospective employees and employees.
 This report includes statistics for the previous three years concerning crimes that occurred on-campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
-You can obtain a copy of this report by contacting the Campus Police Department (501) 975-8525.
+You can obtain a copy of this annual report by contacting the Campus Police Department at (501) 975-8525.

 Family Education Rights and Privacy Act (FERPA)

 The Registrar’s Office and Office of Student Affairs disseminate information to students about their rights under FERPA.
 The College’s policies are listed in the student handbook and the catalog.

 Drug & Alcohol Abuse Policy

 The Office of Student Affairs provides annually to faculty, employees and students information on the Drug-Free Workplace Act of 1988.
 The information is published in the staff handbook (Faculty and Staff), the student handbook and the catalog.